martylee/Python/README.md

 Python
 ======

-Some small program in Python
+Some small program in Python:

 mine sweeper

 mysql script